dotnet/docfx/docs/designs/xref.md

   .xrefmap.json: |
     {"references":[{"uid":"a","href":"docs/a.json","summary":"<p>Link to <a href=\"b\">b</a></p>\n"}]}
 ```
+- Multiple UID defined with same value without versioning is not allowed, a `uid-conflict` warning will be logged and the first UID will be picked order by the declaring file.
+    ```yaml
+    inputs:
+        docs/a.md: |
+        ---
+        title: Title from v1
+        uid: a
+        ---
+        docs/c.md: |
+        ---
+        title: Title from v2
+        uid: a
+        ---
+        docs/b.md: Link to @a
+    outputs:
+        docs/b.json: |
+            {"conceptual":"<p>Link to <a href=\"a\">Title from v1</a></p>\n"}
+        .errors.log: |
+            ["warning","uid-conflict","UID 'a' is defined in more than one file: 'docs/a.md', 'docs/c.md'"]
 - UID defined both in a file without versioning and a file with versioning.
 Since we will throw `publish-url-conflict` error to user when same file without versioning and with versioning defined, this UID definition case is disallowed at the same time.
 ## Output xref map
 Docfx will output a JSON file named `.xrefmap.json`.
 In V2, docfx used to output `xrefmap.yml`, it took much longer to be de-serialized compared to JSON format.
 ```json